Woff2020/enthusiastic-spinach/src/pages/index.md

       Because program makes feature engineering, model trains by automate.
 AutoML is open domain — we can run the same algorithm on any type of data like credit scoring, sales stock, text classifications, and others.
+  - content: We have surveyed AutoML deep learning approaches, but this is just one class of AutoML techniques you can find in predictive modeling.
+In general, AutoML approaches are most efficient in following domains, optimizing performance, speed for predictive models or both.
+There are also many other criteria that can be taken into account such as explainability of predictive models, however AutoML capable of optimizing those criteria are in their infancy.
+    author: Pavel Kordík (Medium)
+    avatar: "/images/0_3iZVEzgH2qHpITx_.jpeg"
 template: landing

 ---